marq24/ha-fordpass/README.md

 >
 > The overall setup process is described in short in the [Installation section](#installation-instructions-3-steps) below, and in detail in the [linked documentation](./doc/OBTAINING_TOKEN.md).

-> [!WARNING]
-> ## This fork is **not compatible** with the original Fordpass integration from @itchannel and @SquidBytes
-> Before you can use this fork with your vehicle, you must have removed the original Fordpass integration from HA and must have deleted all configuration entries.
-Please be aware that it's quite likely that a configuration can be disabled!
->
-> ### Incompatible changes:
-> - The VIN has been added to all the entity names, to ensure that names stay unique in HA when you have multiple vehicles.
-> - The sensor attribute names do not contain spaces anymore to make post-processing easier.
-Additionally, all the attribute names are now using camelcase.
-This means that all attributes start with a lower-case character (don't let you fool by the HA user interface, which always will show the first character as upper-case).
-> - The access-token(s) is stored outside the custom integration
->
-> ### Additional enhancements:
-> - Additional Sensors for EV/PHEV vehicles
-> - Buttons to local/remote refresh data in HA
-> - Sensor to provide EVCC-Charging state [see evcc.io website for details](https://evcc.io)
-> - Translation of Entity names (DE/EN)
-> - Code cleanup and refactoring
+---

 ## Requirements
 1. Your car must have the latest onboard modem functionality and have been registered/authorized with the fordpass application.
 2. You need a Home Assistant instance (v2023.9 or higher) with the [HACS](https://hacs.xyz) custom integration installed.
+3. You __must have removed any previous Fordpass integration from your Home Assistant instance__ (especially the original Fordpass integration from @itchannel and @SquidBytes) before you can use this fork of the integration.
+Please be aware that it's quite likely that a configuration can be disabled! [see also the incompatibility information](https://github.com/marq24/ha-fordpass?tab=readme-ov-file#this-fork-is-not-compatible-with-the-original-fordpass-integration-from-itchannel-and-squidbytes)

 > [!IMPORTANT]
 > This is a HACS custom integration — not a Home Assistant Add-on.
 Don't try to add this repository as an add-on in Home Assistant.